 The University applies strict working restrictions on students, which continue for graduates even after submission of thesis for examination.

 A Tier 4 visa allows you to work for a maximum of 20 hours per week during term-time.
 This is a maximum of 20 hours in any one week and cannot be averaged over a longer period.
-A 'week' is defined by the Home Office as any 7 day period as long as it is consistent.
+A 'week' is defined by the Home Office as a period of 7 days beginning with a Monday.
 This also includes both paid and unpaid work.
 The University imposes greater working restrictions, as outlined above, and you will need to adhere to these.

 A Tier 4 visa allows you work full-time during official vacation periods.
 Term and vacation dates differ depending on the level of study you are undertaking so it is important you check these before undertaking full-time work.
 This includes a full-time internship or placement unless it is part of your course.
 Please note that the term and vacation dates used by undergraduates do not apply to graduate students.
 Masters students should consult their Faculty or Department for further details regarding official vacation periods.
 The academic year for graduate research students is continuous throughout the year, from 1 October to 30 September.
 It is therefore not possible, for example, for a graduate research student to undertake full-time work during the summer period.
 Whilst breaks for holidays are permitted, at times agreed with your supervisor, these are not periods that would permit full-time work.
 Whether you can work after submission of your thesis for examination varies depending on the stage of the process as outlined in Working and Studying.

 Students on Tier 4 visas can do most kinds of work, but you must not:

 - engage in business activity